LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 parent: Data Manipulation
 has_children: false
 nav_order: 1
+mathjax: true
 ---
 ```

+You don't need to worry too much about YAML syntax (here's the [Wikipedia entry](https://en.wikipedia.org/wiki/YAML) for those interested).
+The important thing is that the YAML provides a set of very basic instructions for the website navigation and page structure.
 Make sure to fill in the `title` with a relevant and brief title.
 Also be sure to put the appropriate name for the `parent` - this will ensure that your page shows up in the appropriate spot in the navigation structure.
 Options for `parent` include:

 * Data Manipulation
 * Geo-Spatial